EMIT-leadership-development/emit/README.md

 ## Develop

-Fur was built with [Jekyll](http://jekyllrb.com/) version 3.4.3, but should support newer versions as well.
+built with [Jekyll](http://jekyllrb.com/) version 3.4.3, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):